-Even if you have read our shrine for dummies article which give a basic understanding of these places of worship with their do’s and dont’s, you can still be a bit puzzled at times wondering if you find yourself in a shrine or a temple when off the beaten path.
-Here are a few tips to easily distinguish them and make you temple-shrine confident!
+Even if you have read our shrine for dummies article which gives a basic understanding of these places of worship with their do’s and don’ts, you can still be a bit puzzled at times wondering if you find yourself in a shrine or a temple in Japan.
+Here are a few tips to easily distinguish them and make you temple-shrine-confident!

-- On the map, the Shinto shrine will often show a “jinja” suffix.
+- On the map, a Shinto shrine often shows a “jinja” suffix (神社).

-- The way to the shrine will be shown by the torii gate(s) one enters from, generally red or bright orange.
+- The way to the shrine is shown by the torii gate(s) one enters from, generally red or bright orange.

-- Most of the time, a couple of stone sculptures sit on each side of its entrance representing either dogs or lions (shisa or komainu) guarding the shrine.
+- Most of the time, a couple of stone sculptures guards its entrance, often dogs or lions (shisa or komainu).

-- On the map, the Buddhist temple will often show a “ji” suffix.
+- On the map, a Buddhist temple often shows a “ji” suffix (寺).

-- An image of the Buddha is always housed in a Buddhist temple.
+- An image of the Buddha (hotoke) is always housed in a Buddhist temple.

-- For the healing properties of its smoke, incense will be burning by the front of a temple.
+- For the healing properties of its smoke, incense burns by the front of temples.

 - Most of the time, a pagoda can be found on the premises of a Buddhist temple.